Ever received a Security Incident where a user machine got infected by a malicious attachment?

-Ever received an Incident where a user machine got infected by a malicious attachment which he/she received in the email and as an Incident Responder it suspects you of having a malicious macro that takes advantage of Windows' own legitimate tools like CMD and PowerShell.
-But not sure how to quickly extract and analyze macros without going through a lot of hassle?
-Or let's say want to quickly get into the conclusion as to what has happened.
+And as an Incident Responder, you suspect having a malicious macro that takes advantage of Windows’ own legitimate tools like CMD and PowerShell.
+Maybe you are not sure how to quickly extract and analyze macros without going through a lot of hassle?

 So, Let’s Get Started

-Ok, so enough talking and let's dive into it.
+Ok, so enough talking, and let’s dive into it.
 I was provided with a malicious document after an incident where the user opened a malicious word document and enabled macros.
-The infection was however prevented by one of the security tools and was asked to further investigate this.
+The infection was, however, prevented by one of the security tools, and I was asked to investigate this further.

 SHA1 of a doc file – 644f4dd0405eef53114a7a5a75aadb4d

-Oletools suite provided by Didier Stevens.
+Initially, to check whether a document has macros embedded, one can use a tool called the Oletools suite provided by Didier Stevens.
 Oledump returns a list of the document structure and specifies which module contains the macros which can be identified by M or m tag.
-In our case, the modules 10, 11 and 12 show the presence of macros.
+In our case, modules 10, 11, and 12 show the presence of macros.

 CreateProcess is responsible for creating a new process whereas